inartov555/user_hub_web_app/README.md

 - 🛠️ **Fixed in `users_app`:** Users table header was shown over the Column visibility popup
 - 🛠️ **Fixed in `users_app`:** Users table -> Column visibility popup was not dismissed when clicked outside the overlay
 - 🛠️ **Fixed in `users_app`:** Users table -> Column visibility popup settings were not preserved after page reload
-- 🛠️ **Fixed in `users_app`:** Empty space was displayed after deselecting all columns while being logged in as a regular user
+- 🛠️ **Fixed in `users_app`:** A space was displayed after deselecting all columns while being logged in as a regular user
 - 🛠️ **Fixed in `users_app`:** Profile Edit -> save an avatar > 1 MB -> 413 Request Entity Too Large (increased size to 10 MB)
 - 🛠️ **Fixed in `users_app`:** Excel import -> incorrect counting of updated users (non-changed users were counted as updated ones when importing)
 - 🛠️ **Fixed in `users_app`:** Excel import -> there was no validation for user uniqueness when importing